RuanLemos/Studies/CardGame/README.md

 5. Do they make a straight flush?

 It was kinda challenging and pretty fun to do, helping a lot with understanding how String and char manipulation works

+The code is entirely sequential and stays in the same "block of code" given that, at the time, we (college students) still didn't learn to separate functions nor use OOP.